matteoveglia/AstraNotes/README.md

 ### Logs

 AstraNotes logs can be exported from the Settings panel for troubleshooting.
-Click "Export Logs" to save a log file with the last 24 hours of activity.
+- Click "Export Logs" to save a log file with the last 24 hours of activity.
+- Toggle Debug logging if you need more detailed logs, please note, this will need to be toggled before the issue occurs and may cause performance degradation.

 ## 🛡️ Security

 ### VirusTotal Scan